AdobeDocs/experience-manager-64.en/help/assets/video.md

 Dynamic Media has the capability of converting caption files to JSON (JavaScript Object Notation) format.
 This conversion means you can embed the JSON text into a web page as a hidden but complete transcript of the video.
 Search engines can then crawl and index the content to make the videos more easily discoverable and give customers additional details about the video content.

-See [Serving static (non-image) contents](https://docs.adobe.com/content/help/en/dynamic-media-developer-resources/image-serving-api/image-serving-api/c-serving-static-nonimage-contents.html) in the *Scene7 Image Serving API Help* for more information about using the JSON function in a URL.
+See [Serving static (non-image) contents](https://experienceleague.adobe.com/docs/dynamic-media-developer-resources/image-serving-api/image-serving-api/c-serving-static-nonimage-contents.html#image-serving-api) in the *Dynamic Media Image Serving and Rendering API Help* for more information about using the JSON function in a URL.

 **To add captions or subtitles to video**: